Major Australian mental health and related services

 - Preventing depression in young people

 Details of a program: Ybblue

-Ybblue beyondblue's youth program, targets young people aged 12 to 25 and aims to help family and friends who are concerned about someone they care about look for the signs, listen to the problem, talk and seek help together.
+Ybblue beyondblue's youth program, now known as Youth Beyondblue, targets young people aged 12 to 25 and aims to help family and friends who are concerned about someone they care about look for the signs, listen to the problem, talk and seek help together.